YDK-Solutions/ydk/README.md

 ## Fourth step: Writing your first app

 Now, you can start creating apps based on the models in your bundle.
 Assuming you generated a python bundle, the models will be available for importing in your app under `ydk.models.<name-of-your-bundle>`.
 For examples, see [ydk-py-samples](https://github.com/CiscoDevNet/ydk-py-samples#a-hello-world-app) and [C++ samples](sdk/cpp/samples).
-Also refer to the [documentation for python](http://ydk.cisco.com/py/docs/developer_guide.html) and [for C++](http://ydk.cisco.com/cpp/docs/developer_guide.html).
+Also refer to the [documentation for python](http://ydk.cisco.com/py/docs/developer_guide.html), [Go](http://ydk.cisco.com/go/docs/developer_guide.html) and [for C++](http://ydk.cisco.com/cpp/docs/developer_guide.html).

 ## Documentation

 When generating the YDK documentation for several bundles and the core, it is recommended to generate the bundles without the `--generate-doc` option.
 After generating all the bundles, the combined documentation for all the bundles and the core can be generated using the `--core --generate-doc` option.
-For example, the below sequence of commands will generate the documentation for the three python bundles and the python core (for C++, use `--cpp` instead of `--python`).
+For example, the below sequence of commands will generate the documentation for the three python bundles and the python core (for C++, use `--cpp`; for Go, use `--go`).

 Note that the below process could take a few hours due to the size of the `cisco_ios_xr` bundle.